simfish:

 A Linux system equipped with Git and GNU/Guix See the official GNU Guix installation instructions. is assumed.

-To get started, clone the litdoc project repository to some directory of choice, for example ~/opt/litdoc.
+To get started, clone the LitDoc project repository to some directory of choice such as ~/opt/litdoc.

 git clone https://gitlab.com/aarongile/projects/litdoc

-Interaction with Litdoc is based on its command-line interface litdoc.
-Integrate the command to a shell environment of choice by sourcing .litrc file.
+User interaction with LitDoc is primarily managed via a Guix extension command, guix ld.
+To integrate the command to a shell environment of choice source .rcfile file located at the root of the project.
 For Bash users, for example, add the line below to ~/.bashrc.

 # if more than one path is available,